 Diagnosis of HIV/AIDS

 The doctor will ask about your symptoms, medical history, and risk factors.
 A physical exam will be done.
-If you have risk factors for HIV or the doctor suspects you may be infected, a test can be ordered.
+If you have risk factors for HIV or the doctor suspects you may be infected with the virus, a test can be ordered.
 Since HIV infection can exist without any symptoms, it is important to be tested.
 Testing is especially important if you are engaged in behavior that increases your risk for infection, such as unprotected sex or drug use.
 HIV tests include:

 - Rapid testing through a saliva test.
 Results can be ready within a half hour.